we45/container_training/Serverless/Broken-Access-Control/Non-Unique-Value/README.md

 ##### Step 6:

-* User deleted from the application.
+* Follow the instructor .

 ##### Step 7:

-* Register new user with same username
+* Register new user with  `john` username.

 ![](img/register-page.png)